BBN-Q/pyqgl2/README.md

 ```

 By embedding in Python powerful metaprogramming of sequences is possible.
 For
-example process tomography on a two qubit sequence comes a function.
+example process tomography on a two qubit sequence becomes a function.

 ```python
 @qgl2decl